Updated: Jun 1

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.

 What Garden Plants are Least Susceptible to Frost?

 Not all your garden vegetables will be harmed by a light frost (0°C to -3°C or 32 to 25 F temperatures).
-Plants that can withstand a light frost include:
+Cool hardy plants that can withstand a light frost include:

-If the above plants were started indoors and transplanted to your garden I would suggest covering them to be on the safe side.
-If they have grown from seed in your garden they will most likely be fine during a light frost.
+If the above plants were started indoors and transplanted to your garden in the past two weeks, I would suggest covering them to be on the safe side.
+If they have grown from seed in your garden they will most likely be fine and will NOT need to be covered during a light frost.